-- Delivery of the Council's Transformation Programme. - Review of fees and charges and other income generation opportunities across the Council, balancing impact on local residents and the local economy. - Enhance the provision of customer services by effective use of technology to align with our resident needs and accessibility requirements and use digital technology to improve processes and make it more efficient for the end user. - Manage risk with respect to our income generating assets and delivery of housing and regeneration schemes in the Borough. - Investing in initiatives to mitigate some of the homelessness pressures on the Council's revenue budget, continue to increase the supply of temporary accommodation in the Borough. - Continue to review level and use of reserves and balances. - Optimising return on cash surplus and increase the balance on the interest equalisation reserve to protect the taxpayer from interest rate fluctuations, balancing security, liquidity and yield.

-- Continue to use existing assets more effectively, releasing space which can generate rental income. - Undertake a review of capital spending plans to ensure a sustainable business case with affordable capital programmes. - Review Partnerships and funding to the Voluntary sector, strengthen service level agreements and maximise the use of Voluntary Sector to provide services. - Maximise invest to save opportunities to generate income, improve processes and make efficiencies.
+- Delivery of the Council's Programme to identify savings - Review of fees and charges and other income generation opportunities across the Council, balancing any impact on local residents and the local economy. - Enhance the provision of customer services by effective use of technology to align with our resident needs and accessibility requirements and use digital technology to improve processes and make it more efficient for the end user. - Manage risk with respect to our income generating assets and delivery of housing and regeneration schemes in the Borough. - Investing in initiatives to mitigate some of the homelessness pressures on the Council's revenue budget, while continuing to increase the supply of temporary accommodation in the Borough. - Continue to review level and use of reserves and balances. - Optimising return on cash surplus and utilising the interest equalisation reserve to protect the taxpayer from interest rate fluctuations. - Continue to use existing assets effectively, releasing space which, where possible, can generate rental income. - Undertake a review of capital spending plans to ensure a sustainable business case with affordable capital programmes. - Review Partnerships and funding to the Voluntary sector, strengthen service level agreements and maximise the use of Voluntary Sector to provide services. - Maximise invest to save opportunities to generate income, improve processes and make efficiencies.